-This collection of essays looks at the problems of adivasis, the threat to their physical environment, the terror and indignity of the stigma of being considered 'criminal' tribes, and their induction into the communal violence in Gujarat.
+This collection of essays looks at the problems of Adivasis, the threat to their physical environment, the terror and indignity of the stigma of being considered 'criminal' tribes, and their induction into the communal violence in Gujarat.
 The author also discusses the simple

-sophistication of adivasi knowledge systems, language and literature, as also the initiatives taken, along with tribals, in the areas of health, microfinance and preservation of cultural forms.
+sophistication of Adivasi knowledge systems, language and literature, as also the initiatives taken, along with tribals, in the areas of health, microfinance and preservation of cultural forms.

 2006 978-81-2503-021-8 ₹525 199 pp Paperback

 Syrian Christians of Kerala, The

 Demographic and Socio-economic Transition in the Twentieth Century

 K. C. Zachariah

 See sociology

 2006 978-81-2503-009-6 ₹775 320 pp Hardback

 Between Ethnography and Fiction

 Verrier Elwin and the Tribal Question in India

 Edited by T. B. Subba and Sujit Som

 2004 978-81-250-2812-3 ₹750 272pp Hardback

 Making of Navi Mumbai, The

 Annapurna Shaw

 2004 978-81-2502-600-6 ₹350 312 pp Paperback

 Textbook

-e-book

-Anthropology of North-East India, The
+Anthropology of North-East India, The A Textbook

-A Textbook

-Edited by T. B. Subba and G. C. Ghosh
+Edited by T. B. Subba, Head, Department of Anthropology, North-Eastern Hill University, Shillong, and G. C. Ghosh, retired Deputy Director and Head of Office, Anthropological Survey of India, Kolkata

+Written to cater to the needs of undergraduate and postgraduate students of anthropology and sociology, this textbook takes stock of the research on North-East India, and covers in four sections various aspects of this subject area.
+The first section focuses on prehistoric anthropology, the second looks at the colonial context and its effect on policies towards and perceptions of the North-East, the third section deals with biological anthropology, and the fourth section is on social anthropology.

 2003 978-81-2502-335-7 ₹425 386 pp Paperback

 There Comes Papa

 Colonialism and the Transformation of Matriliny in Kerala and Malabar, c.
 1850- 1940

-G. Arunima
+e-book

+G. Arunima, Professor of Women's Studies, Jawaharlal Nehru University, Delhi

+This is not only the first study to examine Nayar matriliny as a historical phenomenon but the first historical work in India on matriliny.
+Taking as its entry point the fact that Kerala is the only place in the world where a kinship system was outlawed, the book analyses the reasons for this abolition by the colonial state and lays bare the differences between early-twentieth-, late-twentieth- and mid-nineteenth-century forms of matriliny.

-2003 978-81-2502-514-6 ₹450 242 pp Hardback E-ISBN 978-93-5287-640-2
+2003 978-81-2502-514-6 ₹540 242 pp Hardback E-ISBN 978-93-5287-640-2

-Anthropological Journeys

-Reflections on Fieldwork
+Anthropological Journeys Reflections on Fieldwork

 Edited by Meenakshi Thapan

 1998 978-81-2501-221-4 ₹495 332 pp Hardback

 PERMANENT BLACK

 Plain Speaking

 A Sudra's Story

-A. N. Sattanathan, Chairman, First Tamil Nadu Backward Classes Commission Edited by Uttara Natarajan, Senior Lecturer in English, Goldsmiths College, London
+A. N. Sattanathan, Chairman, First Tamil Nadu Backward Classes Commission

+Edited by Uttara Natarajan, Senior Lecturer in English, Goldsmiths' College, University of London